 [T]he ruling notion seems to be: “Look, justice after war consists of achieving the just cause which justified the start of the war to begin with.
 For example, if the just cause was self-defense from aggression, jus post bellum consists of defeating and repulsing the aggressor, successfully defending one’s community.
 Full stop and we’re done.”

 On the contrary, Orend argues that ensuring justice after war is not so simple and requires special consideration.
-Other thinkers in the tradition find his argument persuasive, and as such I will follow their .
+Other thinkers in the tradition find his argument persuasive, and as such I will follow their lead.
 In doing so, I will draw most extensively on the work of Grotius and Locke.

 Punishment and Reparations

-Seneca the ruler who does not avenge himself to be the most virtuous.
+Seneca regarded the ruler who does not avenge himself to be the most virtuous.
 He could not say the same, however, about those who leave others un-avenged.
 Grotius quotes him thus:

 Let him be far more ready to forgive wrongs done to himself than those done to others.
 For just as a man is not generous who is free with other people’s goods, but only the one who takes from himself what he gives to another, so I do not call a prince merciful who is lenient in a case of another’s suffering.